Parameter Efficient Fine-tuning via Explained Variance Adaptation: Related Work

-\textbf{Initialization of LoRA matrices} Common initialization schemes for neural networks \citep{he_delving_2015,glorot_understanding_2010} were designed to stabilize training of deep neural networks based on activation functions and depth.
-In the context of PEFT, \citet{hu_lora_2022} and \citet{liu_few-shot_2022} explored data-driven initialization by either pre-training on a different task first, or by unsupervised pre-training on the task at hand.
-Contrary, EVA does not require any gradient update steps, therefore it is much more efficient.
-Similarly, \citet{nikdan_rosa_2024} utilize a warm-up stage in LoRA fine-tuning, where gradients with respect to LoRA weights are used to initialize a sparse matrix for sparse adaptation \citep{sung_training_2021} in combination with LoRA.
-Alternatively, \citet{babakniya_slora_2023} initialize LoRA matrices using SVD on weight matrices obtained after a few steps of full fine-tuning for federated learning with heterogeneous data. \citet{meng_pissa_2024} use the main directions of the pre-trained weights to initialize the LoRA matrices.
-In contrast, EVA takes a data-driven approach to initialize the LoRA matrices, instead of relying on components of the pre-trained weights.
-Similar initialization schemes were proposed by \citet{mishkin_all_2016,kraehenbuehl_datadependent_2016} for training deep networks from scratch.
+\textbf{Initialization of LoRA matrices} Common initialization schemes for neural networks \citep{he_delving_2015,glorot_understanding_2010} were designed to stabilize deep neural network training based on activation functions and depth.
+In the context of PEFT, \citet{hu_lora_2022} and \citet{liu_few-shot_2022} explored data-driven initialization by pre-training on a different task first, or by unsupervised pre-training on the task at hand.
+Similarly, \citet{nikdan_rosa_2024} utilize a warm-up stage in LoRA fine-tuning, where gradients with respect to LoRA weights are used to initialize a sparse matrix for sparse adaptation \citep{sung_training_2021}.
+Alternatively, \citet{babakniya_slora_2023} initialize the LoRA matrices using SVD on the weight matrices obtained after a few steps of full fine-tuning.
+Weight-driven initializations \citep{meng_pissa_2024,kerim_olora_2024} leverage information from the pre-trained weights for initialization.
+Current data-driven initialization schemes consider either gradients \citep{wang_loraga_2024} or input-output correlations \citep{yang_corda_2024}; however neither of them yields optimality with respect to the expected gradient signal.
+Similar initialization schemes to EVA were proposed for training deep networks from scratch \citep{mishkin_all_2016,kraehenbuehl_datadependent_2016}.

-\textbf{Increasing efficiency of LoRA} Several works have investigated how to further break down the complexity of LoRA for fine-tuning FMs. \citet{kopiczko_elora_2024} decrease the memory complexity of LoRA by initializing both $\BA$ and $\BB$ at random and keeping them frozen while merely training newly-introduced scaling vectors.
+\textbf{Increasing efficiency of LoRA} Several works have investigated how to improve the efficiency of LoRA fine-tuning. \citet{kopiczko_elora_2024} decrease the memory complexity by keeping both $\BA$ and $\BB$ frozen while only training newly introduced scaling vectors.
 This way, only random seeds for initializing $\BA$ and $\BB$ need to be stored.
-Another fruitful avenue is quantization \citep{dettmers_gpt3int8_2022}, which has been successfully combined with LoRA fine-tuning \citep{dettmers_qlora_2023}.
-Other LoRA variants \citep{nikdan_rosa_2024,valipour_dylora_2023,meng_pissa_2024} also provide quantized versions.
-It has also been shown that proper initialization for quantization results in improved fine-tuning performance \citep{li_loftq_2023}.
+Another prominent approach is quantization \citep{dettmers_gpt3int8_2022}, which has been successfully combined with LoRA \citep{dettmers_qlora_2023}.
+Building on this, other variants of LoRA are also compatible with quantization \citep{nikdan_rosa_2024,meng_pissa_2024}.
+Initialization has also been shown to improve the fine-tuning of quantized models \citep{li_loftq_2023}.